MarcoDaz/databases/2_challenges/5_two_table_design/challenge/two_table_design.md

 ```
 # EXAMPLE

-1. Can one artist have many albums?
+1. Can one post have many comments?
 YES
-2. Can one album have many artists?
+2. Can one comment have many posts?
 NO

 -> Therefore,
--> An artist HAS MANY albums
+-> A post HAS MANY comments
--> An album BELONGS TO an artist
+-> A comment BELONGS TO post

--> Therefore, the foreign key is on the albums table.
+-> Therefore, the foreign key is on the comments table (post_id).
 ```

 *If you can answer YES to the two questions, you'll probably have to implement a Many-to-Many relationship, which is more complex and needs a third table (called a join table).*